sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/jekyll.markdown

 <pre><code>theme: minima
 </code></pre>

-If you wish to use a different theme that is available on a public Github repository then you must replace the theme variable instead with:
+If you want to use a different theme that is available on a public Github repository then you must replace the theme variable instead with:
 <pre><code>remote_theme: OWNER/REPOSITORY
 </code></pre>
 For example, you could choose: `benbalter/retlab`